thijsdezoete/OpenArena-Stats/README.md

 ## Setup
 In order for these scripts to be able to parse the OpenArena logfiles some setup is required.

+You should specify the playernames in the `players.php` file.

 Make sure the following directory exists and is writeable for the user under which you run the OpenArena server:
 `/var/log/openarena`